How to edge a lawn – 6 professional steps for an elegant, flawless finish

 (Image credit: Nicolamargaret/Getty Images)

-5. Correcting your line
+5. Correct and perfect your line

 If you need to redraw your cutting line, simply mark over the existing one – as clearly as you can – and be mindful when you come to cutting in this area.
 It often helps to stand back and take a fresh look at your proposed outline just so you be confident in your decision.

-If you do have to alter a line that’s already been cut, then – depending on where you want your new line to go – you can leave the surplus turf in place and fill the cut with compost and by planting grass seed, or move the line back into the existing lawn before recutting.
+If you do have to alter a line that’s already been cut, then – depending on where you want your new line to go – you can leave the surplus turf in place and fill the cut with compost and by planting grass seed, or move the line back into the existing lawn before re-cutting.

 Narrow cuts in a lawn should be able to repair themselves given a few weeks and moist, warm weather conditions.
+Similarly, if a section of lawn edge has become too damaged to successfully create a firm edge in line with the rest of the lawn, you can repair it.

 6. Achieve a smart finish

 Once you’ve established a crisp, vertical edge to a lawn it is important to trim it regularly.
 During warm growing periods, such as spring and early fall, this may need to be done weekly.
-Grass slows in growth during hot and cold weather reducing the need for any clipping.

 Once a sharp lawn edge has been established, keep it looking its best by trimming with long handled shears once a week.
 Grass tends to grow horizontally so it is important to clip off any of these spreading rhizomes and any long, straggling blades to prevent them invading neighboring borders.